 “Before starting the Green Lab Certification program, the TCIN team had been striving to engage lab personnel with environmentalism in the lab.
 We were more than ready to start the conversation about sustainability at the college level”, says Camilla Roselli, a Ph.D. candidate who has been leading the charge on sustainability at Trinity College Dublin (TCD).

 In the words of Oisín Joyce, another Ph.D. candidate and a TCD Lab Sustainability Advocate, “the guidance and knowledge surrounding sustainability among scientists and laboratory professionals was not apparent for early career researchers.”

 “I recalled crazy statistics about lab waste and sustainability in the back of my mind,” says Joyce.
-“On a global platform, research labs are known to consume 10x as much energy as office space of similar size, 4x the amount of water, and lead to the production of 5.5 tonnes of plastic waste each year, equating to around 2% of the world’s plastic production.”
+“On a global platform, research labs are known to consume 10x as much energy as office space of similar size, 4x the amount of water, and lead to the production of 5.5 million tonnes of plastic waste each year, equating to around 2% of the world’s plastic production.”

 Armed with the knowledge that the Green Lab Certification would help TCIN establish more sustainable practices, Joyce, Roselli, and the team engaged with My Green Lab to learn new ways to reduce the environmental impact of their lab.

 “We wanted to get as many people involved in the Green Lab Certification program as

 possible,” Roselli adds.

 A working group with representatives from various research groups in the institute was established at TCIN to begin their certification.
 They formed a Green Lab committee comprising scientists, staff, director, deputy director, and operations manager.
 The committee met monthly to present findings and proposed plans to introduce new ways to target each certification section.